 What is the Cup & Handle pattern?

+The next part of the Mudrex Masterclass is the cup and handle pattern.
 The cup and handle is a bullish continuation pattern that marks a consolidation period followed by a breakout.
-The cup and handle chart may signal a reversal pattern that usually occurs when the price is in a long-term downtrend or a continuation pattern which occurs in an uptrend with the price rising, cup and handle formation and the rising continues.
+The pattern chart may signal a reversal pattern that usually occurs when the price is in a long-term downtrend or a continuation pattern that occurs in an uptrend with the price rising, cup and handle formation and the rising continues.

 Basics of Cup & Handle pattern

 There are two main components in this pattern, as the name suggests a cup and a handle.
-Other than these two components there are few other basic components which are explained in detail:
+Other than these two components there are few other basic components that are explained in detail:

 - Prior Trend: It is important to establish the existence of a prior uptrend for this to be a continuation pattern because without a prior uptrend there cannot be a Cup and Handle pattern.